zplato/Diabetes-Tracking-Progressive-Web-App/backend/README.md

   * URL: `/validateUserLogin`
   * Method: `POST`
   * Description: This endpoint validates user login credentials.
 It checks if the provided username and password match any entry in the database.
+* **Create User Account**
+  * URL: `/createUserAccount`
+  * Method: `POST`
+  * Description: This endpoint creates a user account provided a given username, firstname, middlename, lastname and date of birth.
+You may optionally provide a middle name.
+The password is hashed and the user, along with all their associated information is stored as an entry in the accounts table.
 * **Test Environment**
   * URL: `/testEnv`
   * Description: This endpoint returns a safe subset of environment variables, which helps in confirming the environment configuration without exposing sensitive information like passwords.